Skip to content

 No

-Indiana caps the Section 179 allowance at $25,000 but follows the $2,500,000 Section 179 phase out threshold from 2018.
+Indiana caps the Section 179 allowance at $25,000 but follows a $2,500,000 Section 179 phase-out threshold.

 Iowa